Why Are My Pregnancy Test Lines Getting Lighter?

 - Pregnancy test results should get darker early on as a pregnancy progresses.

 - If your pregnancy test results seem to be getting lighter, it could be because you tested after drinking water and your urine was more diluted.
 Or, the first test result could have been an evaporation line and not a positive result.
-Test again in the morning.
+Test again in the morning for a more accurate result.

 - Test results can also look different if you are comparing results of two different brands of tests.
 We recommend sticking to one type of test when testing early on and comparing results over time.